Pedal inspiration required?

 There are several ways to enjoy cycling in Scotland, with some brilliant options for cycling holidays, and just as many great choices for short bike rides to pass a leisurely morning or an afternoon.
-With lots of options for cycle hire and a number of cycling tours, it really is easy to kick your Scottish holiday up a gear.
+With lots of options for bike hire and a number of cycling tours, it really is easy to kick your Scottish holiday up a gear.

 So, get on yer bike, and immerse yourself in Scotland's magnificence via a dedicated network of cycle routes!

 If you aren't bringing your bike to Scotland but you fancy a cycle, then you'll need to hire one!

 You will find dedicated cycle shops which offer bike hire in Scotland and specialise in top quality bikes.
 The staff will be able to sort you out with a suitable bike to meet your needs and adequately prepare you for your cycling adventure.

+One of the most efficient and eco-friendly ways you can journey around a bustling city is by bike.
 New to Edinburgh is Just Eat Cycles.
-One of the most efficient and eco-friendly ways you can journey around a bustling city is by bike.
-Across Edinburgh there are dozens of stations where you can pick up or drop off your hire bike, which you can book and buy passes for through the app.
+Across the city there are dozens of stations where you can pick up or drop off your bike, which you can book and buy passes for through the app.

 In Glasgow and Stirling, you can pick up bicycles from nextbike at any time of day - it's easy to arrange your hire via the app, online or by telephone.